Laura-Novich-OBW/Tool-Chest/Content_Management_Tools/MadCap.md

   </tr>
   <tr>
     <td><b>Cost</td>
     <td>The MadCap IXIA CCMS billing details are not given by MadCap Software, but previous records show prices ranging from $3,850 to $21,585 for starter to enterprise users.
-For more information,  see https://www.madcapsoftware.com/pricing/</td>
+For more information,  see <a href="https://www.madcapsoftware.com/pricing/"> MadCap pricing</a></td>
   </tr>
   <tr>
     <td><b>Operating System</td>
     <td>MadCap IXIA CCMS is available on Windows, Linux, and Mac based operating systems.
-For more information, see https://www.ixiasoft.com/learning-support/documentation/version/5-0/system-requirements/</td>
+For more information, see <a href="https://www.ixiasoft.com/learning-support/documentation/version/5-0/system-requirements/">MadCap system requirements</a></td>
   </tr>
   <tr>
     <td><b>Benefits</td>